 Faculty member Keenan Norris’ novel Brother and the Dancer (Heyday Books 2013) won the James D. Houston Award.
-He’s completing his next book, about Richard Wright, President Obama, and the problem with “Chi-Raq”.
+In September his story collection by the lemon tree will be published.
+He’s completing his next book, about Richard Wright, Chicago, and the problem with “Chi-Raq”.

-Norris’ short work, both fiction and non-fiction has appeared in numerous forums, including the Los Angeles Review of Books, Literature for Life, popmatters.com, Post-Soul Satire, Inlandia: A Literary Journey Through California’s Inland Empire, Abernathy: A Magazine for Black Men, and BOOM: A Journal of California.
+Norris’s short work, both fiction and non-fiction has appeared in numerous forums, including the Los Angeles Review of Books, popmatters.com, Oakland Noir, Post-Soul Satire: Black Identity After Civil Rights, Inlandia: A Literary Journey Through California’s Inland Empire, BOOM: A Journal of California and the upcoming San Bernardino literary anthology.
 He is the editor of the critical volume Street Lit: Representing the Urban Landscape (Scarecrow Press 2013).
-Forthcoming work will be published in Oakland Noir (Akashic Press 2017), due out in April 2017.

 PhD in English, Emphasis: American and African-American Literature, Urban Literature, University of California, Riverside